ohio813/betterbatch/readme.txt

     - echo Hello World!

 ------------------------------------------------------
-Executable Statements
+Command Statements
 ------------------------------------------------------
 Unless a statement is one of the other types it is an Executable Statement

 If the executable statement is not a built-in command then it will be executed in the shell, just as if you typed it at the command line.

 Note - by default BetterBatch captures the output of the command (output and error output) and adds it to the logfile (if set).
 It will also by default stop execution of the script if the command returns an error value (return code other than zero(0)).
 This behaviour can be modified